Army Fee Assistance Program

 Please note that you will have 90 days from the date on which your application is submitted to complete your application (including all your required supporting documents) and meet all eligibility program requirements.
 If your application is not completed within 90 days of your initial submission, then you may not be eligible for any retro-active subsidy payments and your application may be subject to deactivation.
 This program is not an entitlement program and is subject to the availability of funds, which may be discontinued at any time.

-- If you are unable to apply online, you can download the Parent Application here.
+- If you are unable to apply online, you can download the Family Application here.

 Frequently Requested Forms